Josh Brolin

 Josh on the Screen

-It all started as Brand Walsh in Richard Donner’s “The Goonies” in 1985.
-He’s Corey Webster in “Thrashin’,” Johnny Betts in seven episodes of “Private Eye,” James Butler Hickok for 67 episodes on “The Young Riders,” and Tony Kent in “Flirting with Disaster.”
+It all started with Richard Donner’s “The Goonies” in 1985, which then led to roles in "Thrashin'" and "Flirting with Distaster," as well as TV shows like "Private Eye" and "The Young Riders."
 He’s Bryce in “Best Laid Plans,” Hal Carter in “Picnic,” and Matthew Kensington in “Hollow Man.”
-Following the collapse of “Mr. Sterling,” he’s the subject of Will Ferrell’s envy in Woody Allen’s “Melinda and Melinda,” and Jedediah Smith in the TNT miniseries “Into the West.”
-That same year, he’s bad guy Bates in “Into the Blue.”
-2007 brought, of course, the turnaround Josh had been looking for: he’s in “Grindhouse,” “In the Valley of Elah,” “American Gangster,” and “No Country for Old Men.”
+Following the collapse of “Mr. Sterling,” he played the subject of Will Ferrell’s envy in Woody Allen’s “Melinda and Melinda,” and Jedediah Smith in the TNT miniseries “Into the West.”
+That same year, he starred as bad guy Bates in “Into the Blue.”
+2007 brought the career revival Josh had been looking for with roles in “Grindhouse,” “In the Valley of Elah,” “American Gangster” and “No Country for Old Men.”
+Since then, he's appeared in films as diverse as "Milk" (for which he was nominated for an Oscar), "Jonah Hex," "True Grit" and "Men in Black 3," and played the 43rd President in Oliver Stone's "W."

 Josh Says